-Flights arrive in Adelaide where we make our way to Glenelg for lunch then take the scenic route to Cape Jervis to board the ferry to the pristine wilderness of Kangaroo Island and check-in to our scenic waterview rooms.
-2 Night Stay: Aurora Ozone, Kingscote
+Flights arrive in Adelaide where we take the scenic route to Cape Jervis to board the ferry to the pristine wilderness of Kangaroo Island and check-in to our scenic ocean view rooms.
+2 Night Stay: Seaside Inn, Kingscote

 DAY 2 – Kangaroo Island (B,L,D)

 Take in the scenery as we drive to Seal Bay Conservation Park where Australian sea lions sunbathe and frolic on a stunning beach.
-We take a guided walk along the beach to get a close look at the sea lion colony, home to around 600 rare Australian Sea Lions, then visit Andermel Marron Farm and Two Wheeler Creek Wines for a marron lunch, wine tasting and tour of the farm.
-We then continue on the wildlife trail experiencing the Birds of Prey display at Raptor Domain, and an in-flight presentation featuring Australian eagles and hawks, before returning to Kingscote.
+We take a guided walk along the beach to get a close look at the sea lion colony, home to around 600 rare Australian sea lions, then visit Emu Ridge Eucalyptus Distillery for tour, cider tasting and BBQ lunch.
+We continue on the wildlife trail experiencing the Birds of Prey display at Raptor Domain, and an inflight presentation featuring Australian eagles and hawks, before returning to Kingscote.

 DAY 3 – Kangaroo Island, Hahndorf, Indian Pacific (B,L,D)

 This morning we visit Rob’s shearing and sheepdogs, a truly authentic Australian experience.
-Watch Rob and his dogs skillfully muster and yard sheep, learn about farm life and see a sheep shearing demonstration.
 Boarding the ferry we leave Kangaroo Island and continue on to Victor Harbor for lunch before arriving in Hahndorf, Australia’s oldest German settlement and charming, quaint village.
 This evening we dine at the National Wine Centre prior to boarding the Indian Pacific for our journey to Perth.
-Enjoy Gold Service accommodation and dining on this journey which sees our first night taking us past the Flinders Ranges.
-2 Night Stay: Indian Pacific in Gold Service
+Enjoy Gold Service accommodation and dining on this journey which sees our first night taking us past the Flinders Ranges.2 Night Stay: Indian Pacific in Gold Service

 DAY 4 – Indian Pacific (B,L,D)